Corporate responsibility program 2017

 In 2016, we decided to have the following KPI:s for showing our progress in the three areas of CR, and reporting on them regularly:

 1. Financial responsibility: Added value created per FTE.
 This we have reported already since 2010 (see a table in Financial responsibility).
-Based on the Group's budget, the estimated added value created per FTE in 2017 will be EUR 87.000 per FTE.
+Based on the Group's budget, the estimated added value created per FTE in 2018 will be approximately EUR 94.000 per FTE.

 Our biggest suppliers